spotify/java-locales/README.md

 #### Calculate the affinity between two locales

+This feature enables you to easily and programmatically reason around affinity between locales, without having to know anything about how they relate to each other.

 We define the affinity between two locales using a `LocaleAffinity` enum value:

 - `NONE`: Locales are totally unrelated